 When You’re Trying to Determine Your Fertility Days You Start Charting Your Period Then Narrow Down Using Ovulation Signs

-That pregnancy you now desire so much starts with knowing when ovulation occurs, so you can schedule intercourse for the optimal chance at conception in any given month.
+That pregnancy you now desire so much starts with knowing when ovulation occurs, so you can schedule intercourse for the fertility days for optimal chance at conception in any given month.
 The funny thing is, to find out when you do ovulate you start with a method that women have been using for birth control for centuries.

 The rhythm method is designed to tell when women are the most fertile so, depending on the desired outcome, it helps time intercourse.
 While it’s not the best birth control method, only 80-87% effective for women with regular periods, it is a great way to determine your fertility days.